-Structure of the FY22 STI plan
+Figure 3 Structure and performance of the FY23 STI plan

-Feature Description Maximum opportunity Chief Financial Officer: \$100,000 Performance metrics The STI metrics align with the Company's strategic priorities of market competitiveness, operational excellence, shareholder value and fostering talented and engaged people Chief Financial Officer Metric Weighting Reason for selection General company performance 30% Reflects improvements in both 1.
-Performance against budget 10% revenue cost control and cash management 2.
-Rate of cash conversion 10% - 3.
-Exceed banking covenants 10% - Operational performance 50% Reflects improvement in 1.
-Disbursement funding processes 15% processes which will support Shine's growth strategy 2.
-File acquisition support 5% 3.
-Reduce write-offs 10% 4.
-Funding solution to Shine Funded Class Actions 10% 5.
-Financial improvements to Class Actions 10% People 20% Supports culture and values.
-1. Department turnover 10% Reducing staff turnover will reduce costs and hence 2.
-Culture and values 10% improve EBITDA Delivery of STI If eligible, up to 100% of the STI could be pa yable as cas h in September 2022.
-Board discretion As part of the eligibility criteria for an STI payment, there are a number of behavioural expectations.
-Failure to comply will result in a deduction from the STI payment, which is subject to Board approval.
+eature Description Maximum opportunity Chief Financial Officer: \$100,000 Performance metrics The STI metrics align with the Company's strategic priorities of market competitiveness, operational excellence, shareholder value and fostering talented and engaged people.
+Metric Weighting Reason for selection 0% of maximum ST awarded to the CFC General company performance 30% Reflects improvements in 1.
+Performance against budget 10% Reflects improvements which will support Shine's growth strategy Not Achieved 2.
+Rate of cash conversion 10% Not Achieved 3.
+Exceed banking covenants 10% Not Achieved Operational performance 50% 1.
+Disbursement funding processes 15% Achieved in Full 2.
+File acquisition support 10% Not Achieved 3.
+Reduce write-offs 15% Achieved in Full 4.
+Financial improvements to Class Actions 10% Not Achieved People 20% Supports culture and Department turnover 20% values.
+Reducing staff turnover will reduce costs and hence improve EBITDA Achieved in Full Delivery of STI If eligible, up to 100% of the STI co ould be payab le as cash in September 202 23.
+Board discretion As part of the eligibility criteria for Failure to comply will result in a deapproval.